19hours/sg-statutes/Acts/Income Tax Act.md

 where A

-is the amount recovered by the Comptroller under subsection (15)(b) or (c).
+is the amount recovered by the Comptroller under subsection (15)(b) or (c); and

-[22/2011 wef Y/A 2011 & Sub Ys/A]
+B

+is 30% if the amount recovered is for a cash payout for expenditure incurred, equipment acquired under a hire-purchase agreement signed, or intellectual property rights acquired under an IPR instalment agreement signed, in the basis period for the year of assessment 2011 or the year of assessment 2012; or

+is 60% if the amount recovered is for a cash payout for expenditure incurred, equipment acquired under a hire-purchase agreement signed, or intellectual property rights acquired under an IPR instalment agreement signed, in the basis period for the year of assessment 2013, the year of assessment 2014 or the year of assessment 2015.

-[29/2010 wef Y/A 2011 & Sub Ys/A]
+[Act 29 of 2012 wef Y/A 2011 & Sub Ys/A]

 (20) The Comptroller may disallow the increase under subsection (19) if he is satisfied that the qualifying person has —

-(a) provided the Comptroller with any information or document, in connection with an election under subsection (1), which is false or misleading in a material particular;
+(a) provided the Comptroller with any information or document, in connection with an election under subsection (1) or (4A), which is false or misleading in a material particular;

+[Act 29 of 2012 wef Y/A 2012 & Sub Ys/A]

-(b) omitted any material particular from any information or document given in connection with an election under subsection (1);
+(b) omitted any material particular from any information or document given in connection with an election under subsection (1) or (4A);

+[Act 29 of 2012 wef Y/A 2012 & Sub Ys/A]

-(c) prepared or maintained or authorised the preparation or maintenance of any false books of account or other records or falsified or authorised the falsification of any books of account or records in connection with an election under subsection (1); or
+(c) prepared or maintained or authorised the preparation or maintenance of any false books of account or other records or falsified or authorised the falsification of any books of account or records in connection with an election under subsection (1) or (4A); or

+[Act 29 of 2012 wef Y/A 2012 & Sub Ys/A]

-(d) made use of any fraud, art or contrivance whatsoever or authorised the use of such fraud, art or contrivance, in connection with an election under subsection (1).
+(d) made use of any fraud, art or contrivance whatsoever or authorised the use of such fraud, art or contrivance, in connection with an election under subsection (1) or (4A).

 [29/2010 wef Y/A 2011 & Sub Ys/A]

+[Act 29 of 2012 wef Y/A 2012 & Sub Ys/A]

 (21) In this section —

+“cash price” —

+(a) in relation to any PIC automation equipment that is the subject of a hire-purchase agreement, means the price (including capital expenditure incurred on alterations to an existing building incidental to the installation of the equipment but excluding any finance charges) at which the qualifying person in question might have purchased the equipment for cash at the time of the signing of the agreement; or

+(b) in relation to any intellectual property rights that are the subject of an IPR instalment agreement, means the price at which the qualifying person in question might have purchased those rights for cash at the time of the signing of the agreement;

+[Act 29 of 2012 wef Y/A 2012 & Sub Ys/A]

+“IPR instalment agreement” means an agreement for the purchase of intellectual property rights the payment for which is to be made by instalments;

+[Act 29 of 2012 wef Y/A 2012 & Sub Ys/A]

-“local employee”, in relation to a qualifying person who elects for a cash payout under subsection (1), means any Singapore citizen or Singapore permanent resident, but excludes —
+“local employee”, in relation to a qualifying person who elects for a cash payout under subsection (1) or (4A), means any Singapore citizen or Singapore permanent resident, but excludes —

 (a) a shareholder who is also a director of the qualifying person if the qualifying person is a company within the meaning of section 4 of the Companies Act (Cap.
 50); and

 (b) a partner under a contract for service of the qualifying person if the qualifying person is a partnership;

+[Act 29 of 2012 wef Y/A 2012 & Sub Ys/A]

 “PIC automation equipment” has the same meaning as in section 19A;